SergiyKochenko/react-ecommerce-store/README.md

 ### Access Control
 - The dashboard is protected and accessible only to authenticated users with the "admin" role.
 Unauthorized users are redirected to the login page.

+## Category Page

+The Category Page displays products filtered by their category.
+It provides users with an easy way to browse products within a specific category.

+### Features
+1. **Dynamic Category Display**:
+   - The page dynamically updates based on the selected category from the URL parameter.
+   - The category name is displayed as the page title.

+2. **Product Grid**:
+   - Products are displayed in a responsive grid layout.
+   - Each product is shown using the `ProductCard` component, which includes the product's image, name, price, and an "Add to Cart" button.

+3. **No Products Found Message**:
+   - If no products are available in the selected category, a message is displayed to inform the user.

+### Styling and Animations
+- The page is styled using **TailwindCSS** for a modern and responsive design.
+- **Framer Motion** is used for smooth animations when the page loads and when products are displayed.

+### API Integration
+- The Category Page fetches products from the backend using the following endpoint:
+  - `GET /api/products/category/:category`: Retrieves products filtered by the specified category.

 ## Deployment